2025

 7 May 2025 – WPC letter to MfP

-Chair of the Work and Pensions Committee Debbie Abrahams MP sends a letter with 15 questions on the delivery of dashboards to Minister for Pensions (MfP) Torsten Bell MP, requesting a reply by 21 May.
+Chair of the Work and Pensions Committee Debbie Abrahams MP sends a letter with 15 questions on the delivery of dashboards to Minister for Pensions (MfP) Torsten Bell MP, published on the WPC Correspondence page, and requesting a reply by 21 May.

 6 May 2025 – Connections and launch call